Why not declare November ‘Gratitude for Blessings’ month? This means finding opportunities to demonstrate gratitude.

 Here is a quick fundraising letter outline:

-- Compelling image with caption: This may convey the entire story you want to tell; some readers won’t look beyond this. (e.g., Yaline desperately wants to be able to smile.)
+- Compelling image with caption: Done well, this may convey the entire story you want to tell — a good strategy since some readers won’t look beyond this. (e.g., Yaline desperately wants to be able to smile.)

 - Opener sentence: Capture attention quickly; demonstrate why you’re writing to the donor (e.g., Every night Jimmy goes to bed hungry, and his mother hears his cries.”)

 - Ask: Begin with something short and sweet (e.g., Will you lend your support?).

 - Describe a problem: Don’t make it too big or complicated. (e.g., Single working mothers desperately need this afterschool program to keep their jobs.)